dumux/dumux/doc/doxygen/highleveldocs/spatialparams.md

 * extrusionFactorAtPos(pos):
     - Return how much the domain is extruded at a given position `pos`.
 * temperature(element, scv, ...):
     - Return the temperature in the given `element` or sub-control volume `scv`.
+Only used for isothermal models.
 * temperatureAtPos(pos):
     - Return the temperature at a given position `pos`.
+Only used for isothermal models.
 * gravity(pos):
     - Return the acceleration vector due to gravity.
 Can be customized at given positions `pos` if necessary.
 * gridGeometry():